 For some reason certain bugs and pests are attracted to air conditioning units, which can be damaging if they get inside the system.
 To keep ants and other pests away, use an eco-friendly pesticide around the exterior of the unit with a reasonably wide perimeter of 24 – 36 inches.

-Most outdoor A/C units are placed on a concrete slab or other platform, permitting them a level base of operation.
+The majority of outdoor A/C units are placed on a concrete slab or other platform, permitting them a level base of operation.
 However, just like a home’s foundation, your A/C’s platform can also sink or settle into the ground, limiting the performance of the air conditioner.
-Keep an eye on your outdoor component to confirm that the base continues to stay level.
+Check on your outdoor component to confirm that the base continues to stay level.

-Naturally, regular maintenance, such as lubrication and filter changes, are pretty important to keep your air conditioner functioning well.
-Try to schedule annual maintenance service before the summer starts to ensure your system is ready to face the hot days ahead.
-Keeping these tips in mind, you may be able to minimize A/C problems and have a stress-free and climate controlled home all summer.
+Naturally, regular maintenance, such as lubrication and filter changes, are pretty important to keep your air conditioner running smoothly.
+Try to schedule a check up before the summer starts to ensure your system is ready to face the hot days ahead.
+By following these simple tips, you may be able to minimize A/C problems and have a stress-free and climate controlled home all summer.